dutchLuck/ping3/README.md

 round-trip min/avg/max/stddev = 21.081/22.756/25.608/2.027 ms
 %
 ```
+The summary information output by ping3 in the example above
+does not show a Standard Deviation value as does the output
+of the macOS ping.
+This is a deliberate choice as ping3 only
+shows a StdDev value when it has 10 or more RTT values to put
+into the standard deviation calculation.

 The default echo request sent by ping3 is much the same as the
 echo request sent by the linux ping utility, but differs from the
 macOS ping echo request because the ICMP Echo message payload data